 - (31) Certificate from branch management that TDS has been duly deducted and remitted as per provisions of Income Tax Act, 1961

 - (33) Date when the audit could be commenced.

 Proforma Management Representation Letter to obtain the management’s assurance that the financial statements and other information furnished for furnishing certificates are truly and correctly prepared and presented by the branch management to the branch Statutory auditors.

-To carry out effective audit with minimum risk, the first and foremost important thing is plan based on knowledge of business.
-Once this is done the sample selection and execution of audit is your own judgment.
+To carry out an effective audit with minimum risk, the first and foremost important thing is plan based on knowledge of business.
+Once this is done the sample selection and execution of the audit is your own judgment.
 Thereafter, reporting with appropriate disclosures is necessary to safeguard your own interest.
 Since the time and resources are limited, control the whole Audit Process to have effective delegation.
 You may trust your assistants, staff etc. but verify the trust to deliver accurate complete and timely Audit Report.